CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 **Migrate Items Only From Listed Users**

-This option will migrate only Drive files from those users listed on the Users tab. **Migrate All Drive Items** should be also set to true for this setting to work.
+This option will migrate only Drive files from those users listed on the Users tab.
+Set **Migrate All Drive Items** to true for this setting to work.
 If you want to migrate items from users other than those being migrated add them to the user tab but do not select them for migration.

 **Migrate Items Only from Listed Users** should be used with care and only ever used if you are only migrating a subset of your users.
 If you are migrating all of your users during a migration, you should not select this option for any part of your migration.
 If you do use the option, you should ensure that your user list is fully correct before starting the first migration.